bogdanbrudiu/HamSpecialEvent/HamEvent/README.md

 # Why?
 Help HAMs community.
 HAM is a hobby that tries to get involved in a lot of public service activities.
 Special event station events are to commemorate a particular event or anniversary, such as a historic battle, a famous person's birthday, or a significant scientific discovery.
-YO2KQT (Ham radio club from Timisoara) has a special event in 2023 promoting TM2023 and such an app would help them generate the diplomas.
+YO2KQT (Ham radio club from Timisoara) has a special event in 2023 celebrating 20 years of activity, special event YP20KQT and such an app would help them generate the diplomas.

 # Extra
 On request print QSLs/diplomas and ship them.